DilanPoulouseuke/Stock-Market-Information-Retrieval-and-Decision-Support-System/README.md

 4. **Configure environment variables:**

-   Create a `.env` file in the root directory to store any necessary API keys or configuration values.
+   Update `.env` file in the root directory with your appropriate API keys or configuration values.

    Example: